 The IFCN represents national and sections of professional societies as well as individuals who share the desire to promote best practices in clinical neurophysiology through education and research throughout the world.

-This page pays tribute to the educators and the researchers who have made a substantial contribution to CN community.
+This page pays tribute to the educators and the researchers who have made a substantial contribution to the CN community.

 The IFCN member societies have provided the content for this page.
 Please contact the appropriate society for any errors or omission regarding respective content.